 Therapy for Highly Sensitive People

-Highly sensitive people (HSPs) may see themselves as fundamentally flawed, but that’s not accurate.
-They’re simply wired differently — they feel things more deeply, notice things that others miss, and experience the world with a greater degree of intensity than the average person does.
+HSPs are wired differently from other people — they feel things more deeply, notice things that others miss, and experience the world with a greater degree of intensity than the average person does.
+For many HSPs, these traits feel like weaknesses.
+However, they’re actually strengths in disguise.
+That’s where therapy comes in.

 How therapy helps HSPs